nuannim/tyre-out/readme.md

 --- -->

-# What is Tyre-Out
+# What is Tyre-Out?

-### Tyre-Out is a web application designed a organize car service center organizer by using Node.js with Express.js framework.
+### Tyre-Out is a web application designed to be a car service center organizer by using Node.js with Express.js framework.

+This project is a part of **Fundamental Web Programming** Course
+School of Information Technology, KMITL
+Year 2/2024

 what our web app can do:
 - customer can reserve their mileage check by themselves on this web application and see overall goods and services price